kelvinnmuia/alx-system_engineering-devops/0x16-api_advanced/README.md

 ## ## The Domains/Concepts covered in this project: `Python` `Scripting` `Back-end` `API`

 The project introduced me to Application Programming Interface (API's), which is a set of routines, protocols and tools for building software and determines how various software components interact with each other.
-In this project i delve deeper into advanced API concepts.
+In this project I delved deeper into advanced API concepts.
 At the end of the project I created python scripts to query the reddit API to obtain data from the reddit servers.

 **Background Context**